 That being said, analyzing your stats after your show is a good idea to improve future streams.
 Find the areas where your viewership peaked and write down what you were doing at the time.
 Incorporate similar content later.
 To find detailed statistics, go to your creator dashboard, then stream summary.
 You can also check external sites like SullyGnome.

-If possible, design (or commission someone on Fiverr or another design site) panels for your profile, using imagery or colors from your overall brand for continuity.
-Make sure it is original, clean, and descriptive of your style.
+If possible, design or commission Twitch panels for your profile.
+Make sure they are original, clean, and descriptive of your style.
 If you have your graphics professionally done, make sure to explain to the designer your concept and any important details.
 Send them the color codes you wish used and any examples you’d like them to emulate.
-If you are new to the streaming game, we recommend finding an affordable freelancer.
-Stream Scheme’s logo was created through Fiverr for $15.
-Read the exact breakdown of the process in our post, Our Experience with Fiverr.

-Potential followers will scroll down to read what you have written in your profile.
+Potential followers will scroll down to read what you have written in your Twitch profile.
 Fill it with information about yourself, what you stream, when you stream, your chat rules, and anything else that may be relevant to you or your channel.
 Make sure to check your spelling and grammar.
-Some writing software (and google docs through the chrome browser) allow you to use the free software Grammarly to proof your words for you.
+Try out the free software Grammarly to proof your words for you.

 9. Use a Catchy Stream Title